 When To Hire a Broker

 Generally, hiring a broker is a good idea if you don’t mind paying them out of your sale proceeds.
-We recommend hiring a broker as long as you can afford to pay one.
-You’ll typically know this by combing your broker’s fee with your outstanding business debts and subtracting that number from your potential sales price.
+We recommend hiring a broker, like VNB Business Brokers, as long as you can afford to pay one.
+You’ll typically know this by combining your broker’s fee with your outstanding business debts and subtracting that number from your potential sales price.

-Your broker’s fee will be around 10% of your final sales price.
-While this may sound steep to some, the business broker earns their money by helping you get a price you may not be able to get on your own.
-They also help you avoid costly mistakes, which could cost you time and money.
+Broker’s fee vary but will be around 10% of your final sales price.
+While this may sound steep, the business broker earns their money by helping you get a price you likely won’t be able to get on your own.
 Plus they have access to potential buyers that you don’t.
-Paying 10% is a lot better of an option than not getting the business sold at all.
+Paying a percentage of the sale price is a lot better of an option than not getting the business sold at all.

 Here are the 4 times you need to hire a broker: